 Domestic Violence Support

-If you are in a domestic and family violence situation and need immediate support,
+If you are in a family and domestic violence situation and need immediate support,

-Domestic and family violence refers to ongoing behaviours such as verbal, financial, physical or emotional abuse that intimidates, humiliates, manipulates or controls another person.
+Family and domestic violence refers to ongoing behaviours such as verbal, financial, physical or emotional abuse that intimidates, humiliates, manipulates or controls another person.

 It happens when one person in a relationship hurts another or makes them feel unsafe.
 The abuse does not have to involve physical harm to the body to be considered domestic and family violence.

-Domestic and family violence impacts people from all walks of life, including families, women, children, men and LGBTQIA+.
+Family and domestic violence impacts people from all walks of life, including families, women, children, men and LGBTQIA+.
 It can also happen in any kind of relationship — not just between husbands and wives.

-What can domestic and family violence look like?
+What can family and domestic violence look like?

-Domestic and family violence can take many forms, such as:
+Family and domestic violence can take many forms, such as:

 - hitting, kicking and doing other things that hurt your body